 • pointing out items that may require permission from the copyright holder

-The copy editor points out errors/issues to the author, but does not rework awkward or unclear sentences/paragraphs.
+The copy editor points out errors/issues to the author and sometimes (in heavy copyediting) reworks awkward or unclear sentences/paragraphs.
 The author chooses what to revise based on the editor’s comments.
+(See CMOS 2.48.)